INTERVIEW-CN Rail CEO sees grain backlog extending into 2015

 "It will take more than the summer, continue into fall, into next year," Claude Mongeau, chief executive of the country's biggest railway, told Reuters.

-Delays in moving the 76 million tonne crop, nearly 50 percent higher than average and 20 million tonnes higher than the previous record, have angered farmers and prompted Canada's Conservative government to order railroads to dramatically ramp up shipments or face penalties.
+Delays in moving the 76 million tonne crop have angered farmers and prompted Canada's Conservative government to issue an order for railroads to dramatically ramp up their shipments or face penalties.

-Transport Minister Lisa Raitt acknowledged on Tuesday that the weekly shipping targets the government has set represented historical highs for rail companies and said grain companies, elevators and shippers must coordinate in getting the country's grain to markets around the world.

-Ottawa plans to draft legislation to make sure railroads deliver grain shipments in a timely way, a move Mongeau opposes.
+Ottawa also plans to draft legislation later this year to make sure railroads deliver grain shipments in a timely way, a move Mongeau opposes.

 "Threatening to add legislation ... would be a very grave mistake for the government to make," he said.